p-to-q/.github/profile/README.md

 ---

-Our singular focus means no distraction by management overhead or product cycles, this is a research question before it is a category.
+Our singular focus means no distraction by management overhead or product cycles,<br>
+this is a research question before it is a category.

 We won’t conceal any risk from you at `[p → q]`, but nor are we in the game of trying to make you panic.
-(We have better ways of holding your attention).
+(We have better ways of holding your attention). <br>
 Stay calm, and keep engineering,

 or talk to us if you are interested in the arrow `→`.